octokit/octokit.js/CONTRIBUTING.md

 contributors to follow to keep the project consistent, as well as allow us to keep maintaining node-github in a reasonable amount of time.

+Please note that this project is released with a [Contributor Code of Conduct][coc].
+By participating in this project you agree to abide by its terms.

+[coc]: ./CODE_OF_CONDUCT.md

 ## Creating an Issue

 Before you create a new Issue: